Written by Simon Nicholls, Principal Consultant at Baines Simmons

 What Is the Real Challenge?

-Submitting an evaluation is only the starting point.
-The UK CAA will audit organisations to confirm that all the enablers of a functioning SMS are present and suitable — sampling evidence and potentially interviewing staff.
+Submitting the evaluation is only the starting point.
+The UK CAA will audit organisations to confirm that all the enablers of a functioning SMS are present and suitable, sampling evidence and potentially interviewing staff.

 By 1 July 2026 any outstanding implementation findings must be closed, otherwise your approval status may be affected.
-After that date, the regulator’s focus shifts by using SRG 1776 in continuing oversight to determine whether your system is operating.
-That means procedures are not only documented but applied in practice, hazards are actively managed, and safety performance is monitored.
+After that date, the regulator’s focus shifts by using SRG 1776 in continuing oversight, to determine whether your system is operating.
+That means procedures are not only documented, but applied in practice.
 Falling short won’t automatically remove your approval, but it does expose you to repeat findings, increased oversight and risks to business continuity.

 Significance of Safety Management Systems